khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/behind-a-proxy.md

 If you need to mount a sub-application (as described in [Sub Applications - Mounts](./sub-applications.md){.internal-link target=_blank}) while also using a proxy with `root_path`, you can do it normally, as you would expect.

-FastAPI will internally use the `root_path` smartly, so it will just work. ✨
+ReadyAPI will internally use the `root_path` smartly, so it will just work. ✨